Ordered Reference Dependent Choice: Social Preference

-Like in \secref{risk} and \secref{time}, the familiar linkage between WARP violation and the violation of a standard postulate, in this case Quasi-linearity, is summarized in the following statement.
-This irreducible connection suggests that, in our model, failure of quasi-linear utility for money is tied to changes in preferences.
-Instead, if the decision maker's choices can be represented by single utility function, her behavior must also comply with quasi-linear utility. \begin{prop} Suppose $c$ admits a PBDU representation.
-Then the following are equivalent: \begin{enumerate} \item $c$ satisfies WARP (over $\mathcal{A}$). \item $c$ satisfies Quasi-linearity (over $\mathcal{A}$). \item $c$ admits a quasi-linear utility representation. \item $c$ admits a utility representation. \end{enumerate} \end{prop}
+Like before, \propref{WARP3} shows that WARP violation and failure of standard postulate (Quasi-linearity) are linked.
+In this setting, it also suggests that wealth effects may be in part contributed by reference dependent preferences.\footnote{Quasi-linear utility in wealth is often interpreted as the absence of wealth effects.
+In this domain, it means an individual's willingness to give does not depend on how much she would have left\textemdash her wealth\textemdash because if giving $t$ is better than giving $t'$ with a base wealth $w$, i.e., $\left(w-t\right)+v\left(t\right)>\left(w-t'\right)+v\left(t'\right)$, then the same holds true at a different wealth level $w'$, i.e., $\left(w'-t\right)+v\left(t\right)>\left(w'-t'\right)+v\left(t'\right)$.} \begin{prop} If $c$ admits a FSPU representation, then the following are equivalent: \begin{enumerate} \item $c$ satisfies WARP (over $\mathcal{A}$). \item $c$ satisfies Quasi-linearity (over $\mathcal{A}$). \item $c$ admits a quasi-linear utility representation. \item $c$ admits a utility representation. \end{enumerate} \end{prop}